henryz00/mirror-branch/README.md

 ## Inputs

+### `source-branch`

+The name of the source branch to update.
+Required.

 ### `target-branch`

-The name of the branch to update.
+The name of the target branch to update.
 Default `"master"`.

 ### `force`